General Registration Information

 Drop/Add — Students may add classes to their schedules via their BannerWeb account during the first three days of each semester.
-Students may add classes to their schedule in person at the Registration and Records office on the Athens Campus or at the administration offices on the Elbert, Greene, and Walton Campuses on the fourth and fifth day of each semester.
+Students may also add classes to their schedule in person at the Registration and Records office on the Athens Campus or at the administration offices on the Elbert, Greene, and Walton Campuses.
 Students are not permitted to add classes to their schedules or switch to other sections of a course after this time.
 Students may need to see an advisor to obtain clearance to add a course if an advisor has not approved for them to take the course.
 Students need to be aware that adding classes may affect their financial aid.

 Students may drop classes via their BannerWeb account during the first three days of any semester without academic or financial penalties.
 Classes dropped during this period will not appear on academic transcripts.
 Students who are trying to drop their entire schedule of classes (or the only class they are enrolled in for the semester) must contact the Registration and Records Office at email@example.com for assistance.

 Students who drop classes after the third day of the semester will not receive a refund of tuition and fees.
 Furthermore, they will receive a grade of W, WP, or WF for courses dropped after the third day.
 This grade will appear on academic transcripts.
 Students need to be aware that dropping classes may affect their financial aid.

 Student Course Schedule — Students should review their schedules and their fee assessment forms after each registration activity.
 These documents serve as proof of course registration should questions arise.
 Students should print or save copies of the documents as part of their permanent records.